GETTING TO

 The most convenient way to reach Rote is by air.
 Start by booking a flight to El Tari International Airport (KOE) in Kupang, the capital city of East Nusa Tenggara province.
 Several airlines offer regular flights to Kupang from major cities in Indonesia such as Jakarta, Bali, Surabaya, and Makassar.
 From Kupang, you have several options to continue your journey to Rote.

-1. Ferry from Kupang:
+1. Ferries to Rote from Kupang:

-1. Public Transportation within Rote:
+Public Transportation within Rote:

 Once you arrive in Rote, you’ll find various modes of public transportation available to explore the island.
-The most common mode of transportation is the motorbike taxis called “ojeks.”
+The most common mode of transportation is the motorbike taxis called “Ojeks.”
 Ojeks are an affordable and convenient way to navigate around the island, especially for short distances.
 Alternatively, you can also rent a scooter or a bicycle to explore Rote at your own pace.

 About Rote